 Why avoid sugar before age 2?
 What happens when a child eats too much sugar?
-What are the recommendations for sugar intake from the most prestigious organizations in the world?
+What are the recommendations for sugar intake from the most prestigious organizations worldwide?

-These are some of the questions I was faced with when my first baby started eating solids.
-And YOU.…do you know the answers to these questions?
-Keep reading “Why avoid sugar before age 2” to find out more!
+These are some questions I faced when my first baby started eating solids.
+And YOU….do you know the answers to these questions?
+Keep reading “Why avoid sugar before age 2” to learn more!

 Why avoid sugar before age 2